 Regardless of how we are working, each session begins creating a field between my client and myself where presence and healing can exist.
 These practices include breath work, grounding while centering in our bodies, and orienting to the space around us.
 Trauma disconnects people from their bodies.
 These practices reconnect you directly with resources naturally available in your own body and are taught so that you can also use them at home and wherever you go.

 While my original training was steeped in psychodynamic psychotherapies, the following briefly highlights aspects of the somatic psychotherapy treatments I am highly trained in and now use everyday in my practice.
+The assessment process includes making recommendations about how to proceed clinically.
+Ultimately, we make this decision together and as the work unfolds another protocol may be introduced.

 Trying to describe a Somatic Experiencing® session is like trying to describe chocolate ice cream.
 You will know about chocolate ice cream but did you actually taste it?
 Still, there are certain ingredients that make up a Somatic Experiencing® session and they are explained here.
 These elements may appear in different sequences, depending on individual needs and conditions.
 The following three elements are part of most SE sessions and now are often feature of other somatic psychotherapies as well; tracking, titration, pendulation.